jmilkiewicz/OverheadCourse/index.markdown

 Each training session begins with a proper warm-up to ensure that you avoid any unnecessary pain or injury.
 To ensure that participants stay energized and focused, we will be providing a variety of (healthy) snacks.

-Specific hours and group allocations will be announced via whatsup at least a one week before the course starts.

-## Registration
-Prices:

-- 250 euro per person
-- 440 euro for a pair (put a name of your friend/partner in _Extra inquiry_ below )

-Maximum number of participants is **12** and minimum is **8**.
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdvglcNnQe1y-j99oIzrooSmvyBiMtp_t6ME-tIF0NvTkxULg/viewform?embedded=true" width="640" height="1150" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-Once your registration form is submitted, our team will review your request and you will receive further instructions on how to proceed with the payment.

-Upon successful payment, your registration will be considered complete.